India has reported more than 3 crore coronavirus cases till date

 Health insurance during pandemic covers hospitalization and safeguards you

 Buying health insurance during the pandemic has become vital.
-India has reported more than 3 crore confirmed coronavirus cases.
-With hospitalization expenses on the rise, this cover can help you meet emergency costs and expenses related to medication, ventilators, oxygen cylinders, and more.
-With the third wave around the corner, opting for an insurance policy during the pandemic is the only viable option.
+India has reported more than 3 crores of confirmed coronavirus cases.
+Hospitalization expenses are on the rise, so this cover helps you meet emergency costs.
+It also helps to cover expenses for medication, ventilators, oxygen cylinders, and more.
+Now with the 3rd wave around the corner, an insurance policy with a pandemic cover is the best option.

-With variants such as B.1.1.7, B.1.351, P2 and B.1.617.2, called Alpha, Beta, Gamma and Delta respectively disrupting health, protecting yourself and your loved ones is key .
+With variants such as B.1.1.7, B.1.351, P2, and B.1.617.2, called Alpha, Beta, Gamma, and Delta, respectively disrupting health, protecting yourself and your loved ones is key .
 Moreover, infections like black fungus have also caused havoc, creating new health issues.
-Read on to know how health insurance plans can be saviors and how to choose the best insurance during the pandemic.
+Read on to know how health insurance plans can be saviors and choose the best insurance during the pandemic.

 This is a question that crosses the mind of every policyholder.
 The good news is that insurers cover the coronavirus treatment cost under existing comprehensive health plans.
 However, ensure you have a high sum assured as treatment costs may be higher than expected when you signed up.
 Additionally, you may need treatment for other complications after recovery from the coronavirus infection.